ericpopivker/Command-Line-Encoder/README.md

 Command Line Encoder
 ====================

-Using this library you can safely encode text arguments to command line.
+Using this library you can safely encode/escape text arguments on command line.

 You can download the library from here: